-The official start to summer this year (summer solstice) is Sunday, June 20.
-The heat has already arrived after a nice, mild spring season.
-With good fortune, the summer monsoons will kick in around the 4th of July.
-But with hot, dry conditions currently ruling the weather, it’s an important time to spend caring for your new transplants.
-The most important thing to be doing in your garden and landscape is mulching and watering.
+The official start of summer (summer solstice) is Tuesday, June 21.
+It was hot and dry for a few weeks and then the summer monsoons kicked in early.
+Historically, the usual start date is the 4th of July.
+Even with the recent rain, it’s an important time to spend caring for your new transplants.
+The most important thing to be doing in your garden and landscape is mulching and watching the watering (unless it’s a good soaking rain event (1/2” or more).
 Protect precious soil moisture by shading the soil with plenty of mulch.

 The Monsoon Season

 Predictions for summer monsoonal rains say we’ll likely have normal to above-normal precipitation.
 However, once the rains get started, don’t assume that your plants have been adequately watered after a shower.
 Buy a rain gauge so you’ll know how much rain was received!
 Gardeners almost always overestimate how much rain fell.
 Unless it’s a good soaking rain event (1/2” or more), don’t skip irrigating.
 Continue your regular schedule of deep watering.

 If you are watering by hose, be sure you have well-formed saucers around the base of new transplants to contain the water.
 When it’s time to water, fill them with water twice.
 Fill it, wait 5 minutes and re-fill it again.
 This ensures the water moistens both the plants original root ball and the surrounding soil.
 You should be watering every other day or every third day to keep new plants hydrated and healthy.

 If your plants are on a drip system, be sure you have one (1) gallon/hour emitter just off to the side of the plant but close enough to fill the saucer.
 Using the same timeline as above, schedule a 20-minute watering every other day or every third-day interval.
 Keep your established plants on a separate schedule where they get 2 to 3 hours of irrigation once every 7 to 10 days.